rebelot/heirline.nvim/cookbook.md

         return { fg = self.mode_colors[mode], bold = true, }
     end,
     -- Re-evaluate the component only on ModeChanged event!
-    -- Also allorws the statusline to be re-evaluated when entering operator-pending mode update = {
+    -- Also allows the statusline to be re-evaluated when entering operator-pending mode update = {
         "ModeChanged",
         pattern = "*:*",